Penaz91/Glitch_Heaven/README.md

 - **Invert-o-glitch**: Ground kills you, deadly ground doesn't.
 (Can be applied from map editor by exchanging the "deadly" trigger with the "blocker" trigger)

-### Glitches Partially Implemented or that need BuxFixes:
+### Glitches Partially Implemented or that need BuxFixes/Testing:
-- None
+- **Dead bodies Glitch:** when you die your dead body won't despawn and you can use it as a platform.

 ### Glitches Planned:
-- **Dead bodies Glitch:** when you die your dead body won't despawn and you can use it as a platform.
 - **Ledge Glitch:** if you go over a ledge, you don't fall.
 In order to fall you need to jump.
 - **Clipping glitch**: You can glitch through certain walls
 - **Clip-on-command glitch**: Pressing down arrow makes you go through the platform you're standing on